Floer trajectories and stabilizing divisors: Floer trajectories

-\item If a disk or strip component becomes unstable after forgetting the $i$-th marking, starting from the component containing the $i$-th marking, iteratively collapse the unstable disk components, identifying the boundary special points if there are more than one or forgetting it whenever there is only one.
-At every step, if the collapsed disk has only one node with a metric, that metric should be forgotten (the node itself is forgotten), while if it has two node with a metric, those metrics should be summed (the two nodes being identified). \end{enumerate}
+\item If a disk or strip component $C_k \subset C$ becomes unstable after forgetting the $i$-th marking, starting from the component containing the $i$-th marking, iteratively collapse the unstable disk components $C_{i_1},\ldots, C_{i_l}$, identifying the boundary special points if there are more than one or forgetting it whenever there is only one.
+At every step, if the collapsed disk $C_{i_l}$ has only one node $w \in C_{i_l}$ with a metric, that metric should be forgotten (the node itself is forgotten), while if it has two nodes $w',w''$ with a metric, those metrics should be summed and the two node identified to obtain a node $w \sim w' \sim w''$ with length $\ell(w) = \ell(w') + \ell(w'')$. \end{enumerate}

-The universal strip is equipped with maps corresponding to the time coordinate on the strip and the length of the edges, respectively.
-On the universal strip, the strip-like coordinates on the strip components extend to a map
+The universal strip is equipped with the following maps.
+On the universal strip, the time coordinates \eqref{timecoord} on the strip components extend to a map